Darshan1904/Chat-With-Video/README.md

 - Ved Chadderwala

 ## Introduction
 As a user, consuming and engaging with video content is very important in this fast-moving digital world today.
 Utilizing the Gemini API, we have developed an innovative and user-engaging application that allows users to watch YouTube videos without going through the entire length of the video.
-This will help in not only best content interaction but also saving time which is far precious.
+This will help in not only best content interaction but also saving far precious time.

 ## Background
 The consumption of video content is at an all-time high, and users are struggling to keep up with the information overload.
 Our app reaches a middle ground where we represent video data in terms of simple reading so anyone can quickly get an overview.
 The screens, in this framework, work with the will of users who want to understand more quickly what a video is about and interact better than your content.